KaoutharBousbaa1/Kestra_NarutoAI/README.md

 ## Step 1: Install Docker-Compose
 1. Install Docker-Compose by following the instructions [here](https://docs.docker.com/compose/install/).

-## Step 2: Set Up Kestra
+## Step 2: Set Up Docker-Compose
-1. Download the Docker Compose file using the following command:
+ Download the Docker Compose file using the following command:
     ```sh
     curl -o docker-compose.yml https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml
     ```
    Ensure that the `docker-compose.yml` file is located within the KestraProject folder to properly configure and run the Docker services for this project.
-2. Open the Docker Desktop application and navigate to the folder where the `docker-compose.yml` file is located and launch Kestra using:
-    ```sh
-    docker-compose up -d
-    ```
-3. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.

 For more details, refer to the [Kestra documentation](https://kestra.io/docs/installation/docker-compose#download-the-docker-compose-file).